stuyspec/uploader/UPLOADING.md

 ### Table of Contents
 Topic | Description
 :---:| ---
-[Issue Folder Prep](#issue-folder-prep) | How to prep and clean an issue folder to minimize uploading errors and mistakes [Manual Upload](#manual-upload) | Uploader failed?
+[Program Prep](#program-prep) | Add information to the program to make it run smoothly [Issue Folder Prep](#issue-folder-prep) | How to prep and clean an issue folder to minimize uploading errors and mistakes [Manual Upload](#manual-upload) | Uploader failed?
 How to create an article with Rails console

 ------

+## Program Prep

+In `/graphql/graphql.go`, locate the `IssueDates` map.
+The key of the map is the volume number, and the value of the map is a map with the issue number as the key and date of distribution as the value.
+(You can find the date of distribution at the top of the paper.)

+Add an entry to the map matching the volume and issue numbers of the newspaper you are about to upload.

 ## Issue Folder Prep